syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/MS-Excel-Like-Features.md

 ---

 # Microsoft Excel Like Features in Windows Forms Grid Control
-The GridControl provides some of the functionalities of Microsoft Excel as the features.
+The [Windows Forms Grid](https://www.syncfusion.com/winforms-ui-controls/grid-control) Control provides some of the functionalities of Microsoft Excel as the features.
 This section will walk through the implementation of these features.

 ## Excel Like Selection Frame
 To enable excel like selection frame in the grid, the [ExcelLikeSelectionFrame](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Grid.GridDataBoundGrid.html#Syncfusion_Windows_Forms_Grid_GridDataBoundGrid_ExcelLikeSelectionFrame) property can be used.
 This enables the selected cells in a frame to be highlighted.